 UNESCO Regional Office for Southern Africa.
 2019.
 Let's talk early and unintended pregnancy.
 Harare: UNESCO.

 This resource for adolescents looks at issues of puberty, contraception, sexually transmitted infections and relationships.
-The Let's Talk campaign website contains a package of communication materials.

 WHO (World Health Organisation) Regional Office for Europe; Bundeszentrale für gesundheitliche Aufklärung (BZgA) [Federal Centre for Health Education (BZgA).
 2010.
 Standards for sexuality education in Europe: a framework for policy-makers, educational and health authorities and specialists.
 Cologne: BZgA.